YMGoh/GettingandCleaningData/README.md

 ##The following instructions were created by YMGoh to facilitate peer review

-##Steps to get generate tidydataset and Code Book

-1.Open the R script run_analysis.r using a text editor.
-2.Point the the setwd function call to the working directory where these the R script file is located.
+1.Download and unzip the required dataset in the working directory of R.
-3.Run the R script run_analysis.r.
+2.Run the R script run_analysis.r.
-4.Outputs produced are as follows
-4.1.
-Tidy dataset file DatasetHAR.txt (tab-delimited text) 4.2.
-Codebook file codebook.md (Markdown)
+3.This will eventually produce a tidy dataset file named "DatasetHAR.txt" 4.Description of all the data features are in codebook.md